Illegal Guns

 To learn more state specific information, please click on your state or territory above.

 If you have any information about an illicit firearm, you can contact Crime Stoppers on 1800 333 000 or at www.crimestoppers.com.au.
-Report Safely and Confidentially.
+Report safely and anonymously.

 You don’t have to say who you are, get involved or compromise your own safety.